Master's in Professional Writing Program

 You are required to take one internship; you may take a maximum of two.
 Please see the internship or project guidelines page for more information.

-You are required to complete a thesis or project, registering for ENL750 Thesis or Project I
+You are required to complete a portfolio project, registering for ENL750 Thesis or Project I

 Assignment of Advisors